-Deduction of interest part can be claimed from income of house property whereas deduction of principal amount in case of residential house property can be claimed U/s.
+Deduction of interest part can be claimed from the income of the house property whereas deduction of the principal amount in case of residential house property can be claimed U/s.
 80C.

-Deduction for housing loan interest depends upon type of house property.
-Amount available for deduction in each type as follows-
+Deduction for housing loan interest depends upon the type of house property.
+The amount available for deduction in each type is as follows-

-If the housing loan is taken to purchase or construct the property, then maximum interest of Rs.
-2,00,000/- can be claimed by taxpayer during a financial year.
+If the housing loan is taken to purchase or construct the property, then a maximum interest of Rs.
+2,00,000/- can be claimed by taxpayers during a financial year.

-Further if the loan is taken to renovate or repair the property, then maximum interest of Rs.
-30,000/- can be claimed by taxpayer during a financial year.
+Further, if the loan is taken to renovate or repair the property, then a maximum interest of Rs.
+30,000/- can be claimed by taxpayers during a financial year.

-There is no ceiling limit for claiming deduction of interest on housing loan on let out property.
+There is no ceiling limit for claiming a deduction of interest on housing loans on the let-out property.

-Pre-construction interest:- The interest paid on housing loan when the house property is under construction is known as “Pre-construction Interest”.
-The deduction of such pre-construction interest is allowed in 5 equal installments starting from the year when construction completes.
+Pre-construction interest:- The interest paid on a housing loan when the house property is under construction is known as “Pre-construction Interest”.
+The deduction of such pre-construction interest is allowed in 5 equal instalments starting from the year when construction completes.